Watermedia Paintings You’ll Love

 From watercolor paintings by famous artists and beloved instructors to works from painters who, at the time of publication, were at the cusp of their careers, here are 25 watermedia paintings from 25 talented artists.
 Get ready to be inspired to grab your paintbrush and start painting.

-To progress your love of watercolor with skill and know-how, consider the Watercolorist’s Essential Workshop: Color and Value, available as a download or DVD.
+To progress your love of watercolor with skill and know-how, consider the Watercolorist’s Essential Workshop: Color and Value.

 And enjoy this free watercolor lesson on painting the colors of the night to kick off the lesson!